 Research Areas

-Neuroscience of Complicated Feelings
+Neuroscience of Complex Feelings

 Nearly all research emotion research has been focused on either traditional emotion categories (Happy, Sad, Fearful, etc.) or bipolar spectrums thought to underlie our feelings (such as negative to positive valence).
 My work aims to use neuroscience to understand the ‘messier’ feelings we have traditionally overlooked.
-My dissertation projects focused on developing the methods and experimental designs necessary for this type of research.
+My dissertation projects focused on developing the theories and experimental designs necessary for this type of research.
 These projects’ results excitingly have shown for the first time that mixed feelings can be predicted on an individual subject basis from spatiotemporally consistent patterns in fMRI data.

 Emotion in Media and Technology